Pei-Ling2024/pei-ling2024.github.io/_projects/1_project.md

 # Goal

 <span style="font-size:24px">
-This project aims to understand which features are considered more diagnostic of the categories from a human vision perspective.
-Humans can tell which items are more typical than others.
+This project aims to examine whether .
+That is, humans can tell which items are more typical than others.
 For example, most people would agree that the first beach (on the left) is more typical than the second beach (on the right).
 Both beaches were generated using DALL-E. This project wants to investigate the diagnostic features underlying these decisions.
 </span>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">